Using Decoupled Features for Photo-realistic Style Transfer

 \subsubsection{Video}

-It isn't trivial to extend an image-based ST method to video sequences, as a simple frame-by-frame application of the method would most probably produce very noticeable artifacts, with visible flickering and temporal incoherence even if the changes in content and color between frames are not significant.
-Another aspect to consider is that it is computationally expensive to calculate the ST transform for each frame independently when it shouldn't change much along the same sequence.
-In order to solve these issues, we have adopted the same approach used in \cite{zabaleta21} for the video extension of our method: we compute the transform for a representative frame of the source video, and then we apply the same transform to all the frames in the sequence.
+It isn't trivial to extend an image-based ST method to video sequences, as a simple frame-by-frame application of the method would most probably produce noticeable artifacts, with visible flickering and temporal incoherence even if the changes in content and color between frames are not significant.
+Another aspect to consider is that it is computationally expensive to calculate the ST transform for each frame independently when it shouldn't change along the same sequence.
+In order to solve these issues, we have adopted the same approach used in \cite{zabaleta21} for the video extension of our method: we compute the transform for a single representative frame of the source video, encode it as a 3D LUT, and then apply the same transform to all the frames in the sequence.
 This guarantees temporal coherence and produces results that are free of flickering artifacts.
-Also, the computational cost is very low which makes this process amenable for real-time implementation.